LiaTemplates/citations/README.md

     --{{0}}--
 This plugin supports the use of Bibtex-based references.
 The user can either specify the corresponding literature sources directly in the LiaScript document or store them in a separate file and address them using a URL.

 This LiaScript plugin uses the [citation_js](https://citation.js.org/) implementation of  L. G.Willighagen.
-Many thanks for his great work
+Many thanks for his great work.

 @bibliography(10.5281/zenodo.1005176)